gmnprada/wanbioner/docs/README.md

 ### !important Handling Update on Information if you're officially in the team
 - Don't change written on if you're not the source of the text,code and docs on what is written
-- Change ;ast update if you modify the document by using your maintainer name on this root folder MAINTAINER so make sure your name there!
+- Change last update if you modify the document by using your maintainer name on this root folder MAINTAINER so make sure your name there!
 - if the file is written by you use your maintainer name to keep single source of truth
 - Copy the time from official domain of wanbioner or wanbioner node that running WBTM protocol and change the hyperlink (url) on second lines , if you're not sure where to get the time visit the official starting domain of the project https://piwan.net

+The Format is pure ASCII
+- Firstline is metadata of the protocol
+- Secondline is copy from machine that running on wbtm protocol or the root project
+- thirdline  Written On      : Time Value (Source Must Be from WBTM Node)
+- Fourthline Written By      : name from maintainer or author that write the file
+- Fifthline  Last Update On  : Time Value of The file last Updated (Source Must Be from WBTM Node)
+- Sixthline  Last Update By  : name from maintainer or authoru that modify or update the file

 Example